 The primary goals of this position are to support the school-wide focus on (1) recognizing the signs of mental health distress in the community and (2) educating the community on resources available to assist life and hope.
 While I will be meeting with students on an individual basis to assess and to refer, my focus will also be on running student small groups, educating faculty/staff on the needs of our students/families, and advocating for students in the classroom and/or community resources as needed.

 While a student has the right to privacy, as a minor and student under my care it is important for me to be in contact with a student’s guardians as best standard of care.
 At the start of my student interactions I highlight the limits to our confidentiality.
 These center around individual safety and safety of others.
 I also strongly encourage students to involve their family system as supports, and may ask that you come in for a meeting or be available by phone to be a part of the solution-focused goals.
-As a member of the counseling center team, I also inform students that their academic counselor will be aware of a meeting with me so that academic counselors know how to best support should I not be available on campus.
+As a member of the counseling team, I also inform students that their academic counselor will be aware of a meeting with me so that academic counselors know how to best support should I not be available on campus.

 I will be starting small groups for students in early October and they will run throughout the school year.
 These small groups generally meet once a week during the school day and last for six weeks.
 Some of the topics we cover include grief/loss, loneliness and fitting in, depression and anxiety, divorced or separated families, and drug/alcohol use.
 Please encourage your sons to stop by my office in the Wellness Center if they are interested in joining any of these small discussion groups.